 Attic Attack is a professional recording service owned and run by Pete Rowley.
-It is one of the longest established facilities in the Bristol area, running since 1987, I was in central Bristol from 1998-2018 and will be moving to Kingswood in October 2018.
+It is one of the longest established facilities in the Bristol area, running since 1987, I was in central Bristol from 1998-2018 and moved to Kingswood in October 2018.
 I offer a wide range of services including studio recording, location recording, mixing, mastering, editing and CD duplication.
 I cater for all styles of music as well as voice overs, sound design, jingles etc.

 Welcome to Attic Attack Recording

 Starting life in my loft, Attic Attack then spent 18 happy and fruitful years in studio premises in Portland Square (the former home of Galaxy Radio and, before that, the legendary FTP Radio).